EILEEN SOBJACK of Washington

 Eileen Sobjack was

-elected NFRW 3rd vice president at the 38th Biennial Convention in Phoenix and
+elected 2nd vice president of the National Federation of Republican Women (NFRW) at the 39th Biennial Convention in Philadelphia and

 nominated for the NFRW Ronald Reagan Leadership Award.